Theodor Körner (Austrian politician)

-Theodor Körner, Edler von Siegringen ([ˈteːoˌdoːɐ̯ ˈkœʁnɐ]; 23 April 1873 – 4 January 1957) was an Austrian military officer and statesman of the Social Democratic Party of Austria.
-He served as President of Austria from 1951 to 1957 and as Mayor of Vienna from 1945 to 1951.
+Theodor Körner, Edler von Siegringen ([ˈteːoˌdoːɐ̯ ˈkœʁnɐ]; 23 April 1873 – 4 January 1957) was an Austrian military officer and statesman of the Socialist Party of Austria.
+He served as the president of Austria from 1951 to 1957 and as the mayor of Vienna from 1945 to 1951.

 Early life

 As son of an officer of the Austro-Hungarian Army, he was born in Újszőny, Kingdom of Hungary (today part of Komárom, Hungary), as the second child of an Artillery Captain, later promoted to major Theodor Karl Körner, Edler von Siegringen (1828-1917) and his wife, Karoline Fousek (1849–1929).
 He had one older sister, Rosa Antonia (b.
-1872) and one younger brother Richrad (1874-1915), who later became lieutenant colonel in the Austro-Hungarian Armed Forces during World War I. He was great nephew of poet Theodor Körner and was distantly related to Bertha von Suttner, through her mother, Sophie Wilhelmine von Körner (1815-1884), who was also related to the poet.
+1872) and one younger brother Richard (1874-1915), who later became lieutenant colonel in the Austro-Hungarian Armed Forces during World War I. He was great nephew of poet Theodor Körner and was distantly related to Bertha von Suttner, through her mother, Sophie Wilhelmine von Körner (1815-1884), who was also related to the poet.